 This meditation app uses sounds and series, such as seven or 21-day courses, to guide users toward a meditation practice.
 Calm has hundreds of thousands of paying users and has been generating revenue since day one, according to founder and CEO, Alex Tew.
 “We found that people are really willing to invest in their personal well-being,” Tew told Tech Crunch.
 “We’re finding that it’s monetizing very well, conversion rates are very high, and our demographic is in line with people who like to spend money in this area.”
 After a trial period, the app costs $12.99 per month.

-After struggling to raise funds earlier this year, Thync, is back from the dead and selling their dongle that sticks to a user’s forehead and offers a 10- to 20-minute “vibe session” for $199.
+After struggling to raise funds in 2016, Thync, is back from the dead and selling their dongle that sticks to a user’s forehead and offers a 10- to 20-minute “vibe session” for $199.
 Hardware creation can be pretty pricy, but the company has raised a total of $13 million to create “the first wearable technology that actively elevates your mood and lowers stress” by “gently stimulating nerves on the head and neck with safe, low level electrical pulses.”
 We think of it as forced meditation.

 Nightline anchor Dan Harris co-founded this app after a panic attack during a Good Morning America appearance.
 He went on to write the New York Times bestselling memoir 10% Happier that focused on what led him to embrace meditation, a practice he’d long considered ridiculous.
-Now his company has launched the 10% Happier app, which delivers video and audio guided meditation lead by experienced teachers.
+Now his company has launched the 10% Happier app, which delivers video and audio guided meditation led by experienced teachers.
 Users also have access to a meditation coach.
 After the first seven days, the app costs $9.99 per month.

 You want to master meditation on your own, but where should you go to get your Zen on?
 Think of mSpot as Yelp for contemplation spots like parks, gardens, and churches. mSpot is currently a fun side-project for creator Damian J Watson.
 “His dream is to one day pursue mSpot on a full-time basis to uncover and share the best mSpots in the world,” according to his website.